Man The Chemical Ape is an infographic that depicts the amount of chemicals that accumulate in the human body.

 For better or worse, we are the polluted, chemical ape.

-Body burden = the amount of chemicals that accumulate in the human body.
+Body burden = the number of chemicals that accumulate in the human body.

 We’re all polluted, but to what extent?